-Jordan O’Donnell is a novelist, businessman, former-FBI employee, and self-proclaimed wanderer.
+Jordan O’Donnell is a novelist, businessman, D1 athlete, and former-FBI employee.
 After two and half years at the FBI he denied Secret Service, DEA, and FBI agent offers to pursue the writing of Zoon Garden in hopes of bringing civility and empathy to polarized America.
 A Division 1 wrestler for Virginia Tech, where he completed both undergraduate and graduate work, Jordan writes, wrestles, and weight lifts while he looks for the next adventure to pursue or the next injustice to fight.
 He splits his time between a farmhouse on the east coast and a converted school bus traveling the Americas.
 He aspires to be a homeless millionaire, a successful man who gained the world but gave it back to the people for sake of a better tomorrow.

-His debut novel Zoon Garden: The Decline of a Nation, a political satire of 21st century America, is currently available on Amazon.
+His debut novel Zoon Garden: The Decline of a Nation, a social critique of 21st century America, is currently available on Amazon.
 You can find it here.

 Below find some of Jordan's favorite quotes and mantras by which he lives.

 “At some thoughts one stands perplexed, especially at the sight of men’s sin, and wonders whether one should use force or humble love.
 Always decide to use humble love.
 If you resolve on that once for all, you may subdue the whole world.
 Loving humility is marvelously strong, the strongest of all things and there is nothing else like it.” – Fyodor Dostoevsky

 “Only the guy who isn’t rowing has time to rock the boat.” – Jean-Paul Sartre